Funny story – my wife and I visited a wax museum on vacation once.

 Ultimately, the wax museum is fun.
 As a bonus, there is nearly unlimited dad joke potential around every corner.

-The wax museum feeds our need to be a little silly, our love of bigger than life personalities and it allows us to get maximum mileage out of our selfie culture.
+The wax museum feeds our need to be a little silly, and our love of bigger-than-life personalities and it allows us to get maximum mileage out of our selfie culture.

 It also allows us to pretend we met Sam Jackson on our Smoky Mountain vacation and fool our friends.